If your business has a physical location or many customers in one place, you’ll want to attract web traffic from a localized area.

 Content marketing is a great way to drive traffic to your website!
 And the good news is that you can boost your local SEO and attract a lot of nearby customers by creating content with a local angle, too.

 For instance, a real estate agent could create a round-up of interior decorators in the area, or a dog groomer could put together a listicle of dog-friendly restaurants nearby.
+Rather than creating this content in-house, It’s probably a good idea to outsource content writing to agencies which understand the target market better, so they can create more relevant localized content.

 Airbnb does local content well across the board.
 Since they have hosts worldwide, it makes sense that they would publish local content that focuses on specific areas.
 In the Local Lens section of their blog, they have a vast variety of articles covering the different restaurants, destinations, parks, and more across all sorts of cities.
 One report, for instance, covers the top places to visit in San Francisco for coffee, photo ops, and more.